lagamaite/Fempire/README.md

 ## Tips while coding:

+## Pull changes early and often!

+Make sure your repo is updated with the latest changes by typing `git pull` in your terminal to avoid any potential merge conflicts

 ### ChatGPT is your bestie

 No really, look at all this sweet code I was able to get from it helping me debug.
 Being a good prompt engineer can go a long way with productivity.
 The future is now, utilize what is available: